Programme Management - Managing Successful Programmes (MSP®)

 On this page:

-Delivering on an organisation's strategic goals can often be complex, thus using programme management principles can useful in achieving these goals, by breaking down the individual tasks into groups (programmes) and then into smaller chunks (projects).
+Delivering on an organisation's strategic goals can often be complex.
+Using programme management principles can be useful in achieving these goals by breaking down the individual tasks into groups (programmes) and then into smaller chunks (projects).
 But how do you manage and organise programmes?

-The answer is simple, using a best practice method such as MSP.
+The answer is simple: use a best practice method such as MSP.

 What Can MSP Deliver?

 MSP is a best practice method for programme management that enables organisations to coordinate, direct, implement, and manage a portfolio of projects that deliver a desired outcome.

 Deliver projects on time and on budget

 Break down initiatives into clearly defined projects and offer a framework for handling them

 Manage risk and ensure the programme responds to change

 MSP is designed to be used with the UK Cabinet Office's other PPM methodologies, PRINCE2®, M_o_R®, MoV®, MoP® and P3O®.